HypeCheck

 Traditional

-Traditional plant used for blood sugar support.
-Modest glucose-lowering effects in some trials, but evidence is inconsistent.
+Traditional plant used for blood sugar control.
+Modest glucose-lowering effects in clinical trials.

 Bitter Melon Extract